Shadrock/online-GIS-programming-course/Week_3/Lab_3/README.md

 # Tutorial

 ### Python Script:
-***Challenge 1:*** Filter minimum of three (3) states in the file exercise.py to export data of three states.
+***Challenge 1:*** Filter minimum of three (3) states in the file exercise.py to export data of three states in .csv format.

 Step 1 - You need to update the exercise.py with desired states that you want to use by putting them in filter and exporting the data accordingly.
-Step 2 - The file you recieve should be saved as in Excel Workbook format.
+Step 2 - The file you recieve should be first downloaded / saved and later on coverted in Excel Workbook format by going to **File -> Save As -> File Format** and choosing Excel Workbook (.xlsx) format in Microsoft Excel.

 ### Tableau plot:

 ***Challenge 2:*** Plot the map on Tableau using County and States in the exported excel workbook file.

-Step 1 - Open Tableau
+Step 1 - Install and Open Tableau

-Step 2 - Upload the data by click on Excel on the left
+Step 2 - Upload the data by clicking on **Microsoft Excel** on the left.

 Step 3 - In the bottom left, click on Sheet 1.

-Step 4 - Drag the County column on the left in Details within Marks.
+Step 4 - Drag the County column on the left in Details within **Marks**.

+Step 5 - On the right top-most click on **Show Me**.

-Step 5 - Drag the County column and Cases in Label.
+Step 6 - Drag the County column and Cases in **Label**.

-Step 6 - Zoom according to the states you have selected.
+Step 7 - Zoom according to the states you have selected.

-Step 7 - Right click on the map and click on Cpoy and then Image and click on Copy.
-Once you will copy it you can save it anywhere either on Word, Paint or directly on Github using the Paste option or Command + V (for Mac) and Ctrl + V (for Windows).
+Step 7 - Right click on the map and click on Copy and then Image and click on Copy in the dialog box that will appear.
+Once you will copy it you can save it anywhere either on Word, Paint or directly paste on Github using the Paste option or Command + V (for Mac) or Ctrl + V (for Windows).

+***Feel free to search on the internet or anywhere!***

 ### Creating a Finished Product with Carto
 Explain what their output should be (e.g. GeoJSON, a CSV, a Shapefile) and then link to the service we want to use for finishing (e.g. Tableau).
 Be sure to link to a tutorial or instructions about uploading the files to that service.
 For example...